-Tim has had minor roles in several feature films: Recently in Finding Fatimah with EastEnders star Nina Wadia and Coronation favourite Shobna Gulati and Milk and Honey as Mark Wingett's Henchman and also the short Imagine which garnered Special Mention at the Marbella International Film Festival and has had over a million hits on youtube.
+Tim has had minor roles in several feature films: Recently in Finding Fatimah with EastEnders star Nina Wadia and Coronation favourite Shobna Gulati and King of Crime as Mark Wingett's Henchman and also the short Imagine which garnered Special Mention at the Marbella International Film Festival and has had over a million hits on youtube.

-Milk & Hon£y: The Movie - (2017 in post-production) Dir.
+King of Crime (aka Milk and Honey) - (September 2018 cinema release) Dir.
 Matt Gamell, Screenplay Linda Dunscombe, Prod.
 James Welling, Exec.
 Prod.
 Charlie Wood, Mark Wingett (Marcus King), Tim Dalgleish (Mr King's Heavy), Claire King ((Yvonne King), Rachel Bright (Jessica Slade), Nicholas Brendon (Brad Walsh), Vas Blackwood (Mr Mustaffa), Jonno Davies (Andrew King), Zed Josef (James King), Greg Tanner (Jimmy Tate), Hainsley Lloyd Bennett (Anthony Tully), Bryn Hodgen (George), Lisa Ronaghan (Kylie White), Francesa Louise White (Gemma Carter), Richard Summers-Calvert (Dexter), Mackenna Gyler (Zoe), Jack Loy (Mo), Benji Dotan (Lazy River Boy), Grant Kempster (Mr King snr.), Theresa Godly (News Anchor), Marc Ozall (The Watcher), Ricky Singh (Akbar), Claire Petzal (lauren), Dave Guyler (CIA Agent)Steve Richardson (Steve), Special Effects RJDM Studios, Warrior Film Productions.

 Finding Fatimah - (2017) Feature Film, Dir.
 Oz Arshad, Prod.
 Sol Harris, Exec Prods.
 Arshad Ashraf & Aisha Hibna, 1st AD Zak Harney, Cinematography Phil Moreton, Music James Hesford, Editor Esther Gimenez, Assit.
 Editor Elliot Nelson, Casting Leoni Hibbey, Prod.
 Design, James Oliver, Art Direction Lauren Brown, Set Matt Domville, Declan Price, Costume Zainab Eldin PM Lucy Joan Barnes, Elaine Wong, Visual Effects Hassan Ali CAST: Nina Wadia (Khadija), Shobna Gulati (Saba), Danny Ashok (Shahid), Asmara Gabrielle (Fatimah), Ambreen Razia (Hafsah), Tim Dalgleish (Yameen), Mandeep Dillon (Nayna), Jason Kavan (Anis), Wahab Sheikh (Nav), Abdullah Afzal (Tawheed), Ewan MacIntosh (Lionel), Dave Spikey (Mr Gruff), Guz Khan (Rocky), Theresa Godly (Aailiyah), Denise Welch (Valerie), Imran Yusuf (Sid), Zoe Iqbal (Fiza), Paul G Raymond (Petrol Guy), Hassan Khan (Ali), King Kerim (Abz), Frances Eva Lea (Salma), Jill Greenacre (Jenny) Production British Muslim TV, Esplanade Vale Media & Icon Film Distribution.